-We wanted to teach about Martin Luther King Jr. this month during our read-aloud time so we picked an old favorite: Martin's Big Words.
-We wanted this to be a meaningful read-aloud for the students so we wrote some deep text dependent questions and created some meaningful … [Read more...] about Martin’s Big Words Read-Aloud
+Martin Luther King Jr. Interactive Read-aloud and Lessons We wanted to teach about Martin Luther King Jr. this month during our read-aloud time so we picked an old favorite: Martin's Big Words.
+We wanted this to be a meaningful read-aloud for the students so we wrote some deep … [Read more...] about Martin’s Big Words Read-Aloud

-Halloween: Then & Now We can't believe it's almost October... again!
-We are trying to maintain our focus to engage students in educational activities, even (and maybe especially) for the holidays.
-(Read more on our focus here...)
-All teachers know that Halloween is … [Read more...] about Can I turn Halloween into Something Educational?
+Halloween: Then & Now As always, we try to maintain our focus to engage students in educational activities, even (and maybe especially) for the holidays.
+Halloween is no exception!
+Read more on our "fun and learning" focus here...
+All teachers know that Halloween is … [Read more...] about Can I Turn Halloween into Something Educational?

 My students were so excited to get a caterpillar.
 I have to admit, I was pretty excited too!
 Meet Cutie the Caterpillar.
 I have never watched a caterpillar go through the life cycle and didn't know much about it.
 As I started researching about Monarchs, I found so much to … [Read more...] about Life Cycle of a Monarch Butterfly